Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 At-home STD testing kits should include instructions for collection and test registration, along with materials such as containers and swabs to collect and send your sample to the lab.
 Most at-home STD tests offer results in about five days through a secure online patient portal.

 Guiding Right, Inc. is a nonprofit community-based organization that has been a local leader in working to reduce the rate of AIDS/HIV infection among Oklahoma residents since 1999.
-It provides a variety of services, including health screenings, outreach services, WIC, tobacco cessation programs, and HIV and STD counseling and testing.
+You can access a variety of services including health screenings, outreach services, WIC, tobacco cessation programs, and HIV and STD counseling and testing.
 STDs that the clinic screens for include syphilis, gonorrhea, chlamydia, and viral hepatitis.
-The clinic is open on weekdays from 8:00 a.m. to 5:00 p.m.

 Variety Care provides vaccines, lab work, dental care, women’s health services, and testing and treatment for STDs.
 Routine tests include chlamydia, gonorrhea, hepatitis B and C, HIV, and syphilis, and additional screenings for herpes, trichomoniasis, and pubic lice are available upon request.
 Service is available by appointment at any of the clinic’s locations, which are open on weekdays from 7:30 a.m. to 6:00 p.m. and on Saturday from 8:00 a.m. to 12:00 p.m.
 Testing and treatment are also provided on a first-come, first-serve basis through the clinic’s Open Access service, which is open on weekdays from 8:00 a.m. to 6:00 p.m.

 500 S.W.
 44th St. Oklahoma City, OK 73109, 405-632-6688